SSpeights/PowerShellGuide/pipelining.md

 ## Controlling your pipeline

-In the example above:
+In the example above the following happens

-cmdlets return  objects
+* Get-verb fetches all PowerShell cmdlet verbs
+* The result of get-verb cmdlet is piped to the where-object cmdlet.
+* Where-object filters for all of the verbs that are found in the  "Security" group, selects only these verbs
+* Where-object result is piped, as an object, to the out-file cmdlet
+* Out file cmdlet outputs this result to the "Securty-Verbs.txt" file

+The pipeline enables fine control of the

-it is possible to manipulate the objects returned and the format of these object.
+It is possible to manipulate the objects returned and the format of these object.
 Where-Object statement and comparison operators - $\_ means this.object

 Controlling formats